MrcSnm/D-Lang-on-Android/README.md

 Go into the [releases](https://github.com/ldc-developers/ldc/releases/) Find for a release that matches your LDC version, as the time I'm writing this, my version is 1.22.0, so, it will have prefix like **ldc2-1.22.0-linux**
 What you're searching for is the android architecture 64 (aarch64), so the version I needed to download is: *ldc2-1.22.0-linux-aarch64.tar.xz*

+**IMPORTANT**
+> If your target architecture does not have a prebuilt binary(Those one that are in the LDC developers release assets), you will have to [build it yourself the Phobos and the DRuntime](https://wiki.dlang.org/Building_LDC_runtime_libraries)

 After downloading it, it's time to setup your compiler to find its existence.

 ## Adding compilation command